Ru7w1k/gwm/README.md

 A simple common wrapper around window managers of different operating systems.

 This will create an opengl rendering context window, with following properties:
-- glClearColor set to black
+- glClearColor set to BLACK
-- depth is enabled
+- Depth is enabled
 - glew extensions are initialized
 - vmath is included